40ants/cl-hamcrest/README.rst

 .. image:: https://travis-ci.org/40ants/cl-hamcrest.svg?branch=master
     :target: https://travis-ci.org/40ants/cl-hamcrest

-Is implementation of `Hamcrest`_ idea in Common Lisp.
+It is implementation of `Hamcrest`_ idea in Common Lisp.

-It simplifes unittest's code and make it is more readable.
-Hamcrest uses idea of patternmatching, to construct matchers from different pieces and to apply them to the data.
+It simplifes unittests and make them more readable.
+Hamcrest uses idea of pattern-matching, to construct matchers from different pieces and to apply them to the data.

 Reasoning